Hornbill-Docs/servicemanager-user-guide/servicemanager-user-guide/service-portfolio/service-level-agreements/overview.md

 * **Resolution Time**.
 The time it takes to resolve a service issue or complete a request.

 ### [Escalation events](/servicemanager-user-guide/service-portfolio/service-level-agreements/service-levels#escalation-events)
-Escalation procedures can be defined for both response and resolution targets using a collection of time based escalation events.
+Escalation procedures can be defined for both response and resolution targets using a collection of time-based escalation events.

 These events include:
 * Change in priority.